zhuoqinyu/Global_Terrorism/README.md

 During those 45 years, there have been 400,000 deaths and 500,000 wounds caused by terrorism worldwide.
 It means 23 lives lost every day due to various terrorism attacks.

-This interactive can provide following customizable analysis:
+This interactive tool can provide following customizable analysis:
 ### Time series analysis
 ### Global choropleth map
 ### Regional heatmap